Mian Alamdar Abbas Qureshi

-1 January 1963) is a Pakistani politician who had a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
+1 January 1963) is a Pakistani politician who is a sitting member of Punjab Assembly since February 2024.
+Previously he was a member of the Provincial Assembly of the Punjab from August 2013 to 2018 and 2018 to 2023.

 Early life and education

 He was born on 1 January 1963 in Muzaffargarh.

 He has the degree of Master of Arts which he obtained in 1984 from Forman Christian College.

 Political career

 He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-255 (Muzaffargarh-V) in the 2013 Pakistani general election.
 He joined Pakistan Muslim League (N) in May 2013.

 He was re-elected to Provincial Assembly of the Punjab as an independent candidate from Constituency PP-277 (Muzaffargarh-X) in the 2018 Pakistani general election.

 In August 2018, he joined Pakistan Tehreek-e-Insaf (PTI).

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-269 Muzaffargarh-II in the 2024 Pakistani general election.
 However later he resigned on 22 March 2024.